info@rubertpartners.com |

 Step 3: Submit the Corporate Tax Registration Application

-Via the dashboard, select “Corporate Tax” and complete the online form, uploading all required documentation.
-Ensure consistency with your trade licence and actual operations to avoid delays or complications during audits.
+Through the dashboard, select “Corporate Tax” and complete the online form, uploading all required documentation.
+Ensure that the information matches your trade licence and actual operations to avoid delays or audit issues.

-Once approved, the FTA will issue a corporate tax TRN.
-This number will be used for future filings and correspondence with the authority.
+Once approved, the FTA will issue a corporate tax TRN, which will be used for all future filings and correspondence.

 5. Additional Considerations: Free Zone Entities and Group Structures

-Many businesses registered in UAE free zones (e.g., DMCC, DAFZA, RAKEZ) may benefit from a 0% corporate tax rate—but only if they qualify as a “Qualifying Free Zone Person” and meet stringent conditions, including:
+Many businesses registered in UAE free zones may benefit from a 0% corporate tax rate, provided they qualify as a “Qualifying Free Zone Person” and meet strict conditions, including:

 Such entities must still register for corporate tax and submit annual returns, even if no tax is payable.

-Similarly, the UAE allows the formation of tax groups, whereby multiple UAE-resident entities under common control may file a single tax return.
-This requires prior FTA approval and may streamline tax administration for large or structured business groups.
+The UAE also allows the formation of tax groups, enabling multiple UAE-resident entities under common control to file a single tax return, subject to prior FTA approval.

 6. Corporate Tax Is Here to Stay—Be Proactive

-The UAE’s corporate tax regime signals a shift toward increased regulatory oversight and financial transparency.
-While the standard tax rate of 9% remains competitive globally, non-compliance—especially failure to register—carries serious consequences.
+The UAE’s corporate tax regime reflects a move toward increased regulatory oversight and financial transparency.
+While the standard 9% rate remains internationally competitive, failure to comply—particularly failure to register—can result in significant penalties.

 7. Next Steps